 How to make Vegan Tuna Wraps

-Step 1: If using a food processor, tear 1½ sheets of nori seaweed into pieces and add to a food processor.
-Process until mostly finely chopped.
-Add all remaining Vegan Tuna ingredients except the garbanzo beans and vegan mayo, and pulse just until the red onion and pickle are chopped, being careful not to over-process.
+If using a food processor, tear 1 ½ sheets of nori seaweed into small pieces and add to a food processor.
+Add ½ cup roughly chopped red onion, celery cut into quarters, ¼ cup loosely packed fresh dill, 2 tsp lemon juice, ¾ tsp salt, and 10 grinds of black pepper.
+Pulse until the red onion and celery are finely chopped.
 Add the garbanzo beans and vegan mayo and pulse a few times to combine, leaving some larger pieces for texture.

-If you’re not using a food processor, finely chop red onion, dill pickle, and nori.
+If you’re not using a food processor, finely chop red onion, celery, and nori.
 Mince the fresh dill.
 Add all “Vegan Tuna” ingredients to a large bowl and use a potato masher to roughly mash chickpeas to desired consistency.

 Step 2: Heat a non-oiled skillet on medium heat.

 Step 3: Prepare the wrap by starting with a base of thinly sliced lettuce.
-Then spoon the vegan tuna on top of the lettuce, followed by the red bell pepper, avocado, and red cabbage.
+Then spoon a generous amount of vegan tuna on top of the lettuce, followed by the red bell pepper, avocado, and red cabbage.
 Fold the sides toward the center, then roll the tortilla away from you, tucking in the edges as you go to secure.

 Storage